MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-prepare-for-deployment.md

 | Browser options: Internet Explorer 11 and 10 | Synchronize favorites, home page, tabs, and toolbars.<br>**Note**<br>UE-V does not roam settings for Internet Explorer cookies. |
 | Windows accessories | Microsoft NotePad, WordPad |

-**Notes**
+> [!NOTE]
-An Outlook profile must be created for any device on which a user wants to sync their Outlook signature.
+> - An Outlook profile must be created for any device on which a user wants to sync their Outlook signature.
 If the profile is not already created, the user can create one and then restart Outlook on that device to enable signature synchronization.
+>

-UE-V does not synchronize settings between the Microsoft Calculator in Windows 10 and the Microsoft Calculator in previous operating systems.
+> - UE-V does not synchronize settings between the Microsoft Calculator in Windows 10 and the Microsoft Calculator in previous operating systems.

 ### Windows settings synchronized by default